erickweyunga/uncovr/docs/docs/explanations/responses.md

 if !has_permission(&user, "delete") {
     return ApiResponse::Forbidden {
         code: "insufficient_permissions",
-        message: "You cannot delete this resource",
+        message: "You cannot delete this resource".to_string(),
     };
 }
 ```